 - Blood pressure control is also very important for those with diabetes, since their risk of cardiovascular disease is so much higher than in the general population.
 At the present, the American Diabetes Association still recommends a goal of 140/90 mmHg for people with hypertension and diabetes.

 - Because of potential medication side effects, people over the age of 60 with high blood pressure may have different blood pressure goals.

 For these specific groups, there is not full agreement between different expert groups on blood pressure goals.

 Medications for initial treatment of high blood pressure fall into the following 4 categories:

 - Diuretics rid the body of extra water and salt.
-Thiazide diuretics one of the first-line treatment for high blood pressure.
+Thiazide diuretics are one of the first-line treatments for high blood pressure.

 - Angiotensin converting enzyme inhibitors (ACEIs) reduce the production of angiotensin, a chemical that causes arteries to narrow.

 - Angiotensin-receptor blockers (ARBs) block the action of angiotensin.